Search

 Arthur Tickner Missing Notice Dorking Advertiser © findmypast.co.uk

-Arthur was reported missing and is considered dead from or since 31st of October 1914.
+Arthur was reported missing and is considered dead from or since 31st October 1914.
 Colonel H.C.
 Wylly, CB noted in his history of the Queen’s that 31st October 1914 “was one of the worst days experienced by the 1st Battalion during the whole war”, some 624 men becoming casualties during the fighting around Gheluvelt that day.
 The regimental history records the battalion’s strength after the battle as a total of 32, most of these men being cooks and transport personnel.

-Arthur Tickner Panel Position © CWGC
+Arthur Tickner Menin Gate Roll of Honour © CWGC

 His body was never found and he is commemorated at Menin Gate Memorial to the Missing in Ypres, Belgium on panels 11-13 and 14.